 “Some of the chess pieces are still being moved around on the chessboard,” he said.

 Toward the end of the meeting, the topic of conversation shifted to the other side of town.

 “It still leaves east Gainesville in limbo,” said Board of Commissioners Chair Charles Chestnut of the sports center project.
 “It really kind of bothers me.”

 Victus Advisors acknowledged in their study that building the sports center at Celebration Pointe could be taking away a redevelopment opportunity from east or downtown Gainesville.

 The commissioners discussed the lack of development in east Gainesville, particularly along the corridor of NE 8th Avenue and Waldo Road.
 In its initial survey, Victus Advisors examined three locations in central and east Gainesville as potential sites for the sports center but decided none were favorable.

 The commissioners decided to add a chair’s letter encouraging the City of Gainesville to participate in “parallel development” – developing east Gainesville as the sports center project moves forward.

 The motion to further explore the sports center plans carried.

-As the meeting adjourned, Commissioner Marihelen Wheeler asked Dyrkolbotn if he was alright with the project moving forward.
+As the meeting adjourned, Commissioner Marihelen Wheeler asked Dyrkolbotn if he was OK with the project moving forward.